b-zhao/blog/_posts/2024-10-27-Emotion-Hierarchy-LLMs.markdown

 The charts below illustrate which emotions are misclassified as others across different personas.
 Hover over any emotion to see which ones have been incorrectly labeled as it.

 - By selecting <strong>"Physically-disabled"</strong>, you see 1/4 of emotions are recognized as frustration.
 This is a significant bias.
-- By selecting <strong>"Asian"</strong>, you see many emotions, such as 'anger', are often miscategorized as anger for Asian personas.
-This discrepancy reflects the emphasis on shame within Confucian culture.
+- By selecting <strong>"Asian"</strong>, you see many emotions, such as 'anger', are often miscategorized as shame for Asian personas.
+This reflects the emphasis on shame within Confucian culture.
+- By selecting <strong>"American"</strong>, emotions like embarrassment appear more frequently than shame, suggesting cultural differences in emotional interpretation.
 - By selecting <strong>"Low income"</strong>, you observe that low-income personas interpret surprise as a negative emotion.
 Llama-405B predicts surprise with 70% accuracy for neutral personas.
 However, for the low-income persona, some instances of surprise are mislabeled as negative emotions like sadness and fear.
 This mislabeling as fear becomes even more pronounced for the physically disabled persona.
 - By selecting <strong>"Female"</strong>, there is a higher likelihood for emotions such as jealousy to be predicted, indicating a gender-based discrepancy.
-- By selecting <strong>"American"</strong>, emotions like embarrassment appear more frequently than shame, suggesting cultural differences in emotional interpretation.
 - By selecting <strong>"Age 10"</strong>, emotions such as happiness and excitement are predicted more often, likely reflecting the model's association of positive emotions with youth.